Bluestockings (bookstore): History

 Bluestockings opened in 1999 as a feminist bookstore.
 Founder Kathryn Welsh cited a lack of women's bookstores in New York among her reasons for founding Bluestockings.
 She started the store with the help of an anonymous investment of $50,000, and at the start, only women could be members of the collective.
 At the end of 2002, Bluestockings' revenue was negatively affected by the desertion of New York City's downtown following the September 11 attacks.
 This caused the store to incur debt, and its informal collective broke up.

 Welsh put the bookstore up for sale in February 2003, which she described as a personal, not business, decision.
 Brooke Lehman, a former member of Direct Action Network, and Hitomi Matarese, an artist, bought the store from Welsh, and formed a new collective.
 Bluestockings reopened in May 2003 with a new model as a worker-owned bookstore and activist center.
 Its intersectional, leftist mission included male and transgender collective members.
 The founding collective members expanded Bluestockings' titles and event programming to include more social justice topics, including more books on race, class, queer politics, and the environment, in addition to fiction and poetry.
 Bluestockings expanded into an adjacent storefront in 2005 and began running more social programs like its "Foodstockings" cropsharing initiative.

 The store was particularly successful following a 2015 Indiegogo crowdfunding campaign, held to make repairs and replace the store's awning, all of which had been delayed due to high rent in the store's gentrifying neighborhood.
 They also received increased support after the 2016 United States elections.

-The collective hoped to remain in the Lower East Side to oppose the effects of gentrification and keep the store open as a queer safer space.
+The collective hoped to remain on the Lower East Side to oppose the effects of gentrification and keep the store open as a queer safer space.
 In 2020, due to the coronavirus pandemic, Bluestockings was forced to move from its original location at 172 Allen Street.
-After extensive fundraising, the bookstore announced that it would remain in the Lower East Side and moved to 116 Suffolk Street.
-As of April 2021, the bookstore is now run as a worker coop.
+After extensive fundraising, the bookstore announced that it would remain on the Lower East Side and moved to 116 Suffolk Street.
+As of April 2021, the bookstore was run as a worker coop.

+The bookstore's landlord began the process of evicting the bookstore in October 2023.
+Bluestockings offered free Narcan kits, and trainings to use them; the bookstore's landlord attributed the attempt to the "unauthorized use of the premises as a medical facility".

+Closure

+In September 2025, Bluestockings announced the immediate closure of its storefront, citing unsustainable daily operations after years of strain.
+The store owed nearly $100,000 to publishers and distributors, had stopped buying new inventory, and relied on donated books.
+The bookstore faced roughly $12,000 per month in rent.
+The collective stated it would fulfill outstanding orders through the end of 2025.